dbt-labs/docs.getdbt.com/website/docs/tutorial/building-your-first-project/schedule-a-job.md

 4. Ensure you have the following commands as part of your job:
       * `dbt run`
       * `dbt test`
-5. **Do not** set a schedule for your project to run -- while your organization's project **should** run regularly, there's no need to run this project on a schedule, and doing so could result in using up your BigQuery credits.
+5. For this exercise, **do NOT** set a schedule for your project to run -- while your organization's project **should** run regularly, there's no need to run this project on a schedule.
+You might use up your BigQuery credits if you schedule it.
 6. Select `Save`, and then `Run now` to run your job.
 7. Click into the run to see the progress — once the run is complete, click "View Documentation" to see the docs for your project.